kollbaumc/Practice_Skills/README.md

 ### 2. Webscraping_practice is an example of scraping data off a website (all-time Big Ten football wins) and organizing the data in a dataframe using pandas.

 ### 3. Processing_datapractice is an example where I took data from a housing prices list and worked on things like filling in missing values, narrowing down the data according to state or county, checking data types of the attributes, and other skills.

+### 4. Sentiment practice is a file where I took a sentence and wrote code using a spacy pipeline and spacytextblob to measure the polarity and subjectivity of the words in the sentence.